Home ยป Italian Desserts ยป Crostoli

 Can these Italian fried pastries be made without using alcohol?

 This recipe uses brandy.
-Other recipes use grappa, rum, whiskey or even white wine.
+Other recipes use grappa, rum, whiskey, or even white wine.
 While I have never made these Italian pastries without alcohol, it is possible to substitute milk for the alcohol.
-The pastries may not bubble as well or have the same flavour but will still be delicious.
+The pastries may not bubble as well or have the same flavor but will still be delicious.

 Which is the best oil for frying crostoli?

-My preferred oil is grape seed oil because it has a high smoke point and neutral taste.
-But use any light flavoured oil – vegetable, canola or rice bran – will all work well.
+My preferred oil is peanut or grape seed oil because they have a high smoke point and a neutral taste.
+But use any light-flavored oil – olive oil, or rice bran – will all work well.

 How to store crostoli.